wilsonpage/blog/_posts/2017-02-02-mozilla-turbulence.markdown

 After countless interviews I got the news that I'd been offered the job.
 I was ecstatic.
 As a young developer (26) I'd just landed my dream job.

-I was constantly scared that my cover would be blown and, that someone would find out that I wasn't good enough to be here.
+I was constantly scared that my cover would be blown, and that someone would find out that I wasn't good enough to be here.
 To circumvent this I gave everything I had.
 I was working alongside some of the best web-developers in the world and the inventor of JavaScript was at the helm ... what could be better?